 It is also a venue for considering specific topics of concern and for the adoption of Member-specific resolutions that help to set standards related to the rights of unrepresented peoples.

 The General Assembly discusses the achievements and shortcomings in the organisation's performance since the previous Assembly and agrees on strategies and membership issues.
 In addition, it the General Assembly elects the Presidency Members and the organisation's President and two Vice-Presidents.
 It also elects the General Secretary and the Treasurer for a mandate of three years.

 UNPO's Presidency is composed of eight Members, in addition to a President and two Vice-Presidents.
 The Presidency supervises the implementation of the overall policy of the organisation during its term, as mandated by the Assembly, and is tasked with monitoring compliance of UNPO members (current and prospective) with the Covenant of the UNPO.
 Certain members of the Presidency sit on boards of the UNPO Foundations, to ensure that the work of the Foundations is in line with their statutory purpose and goals and overall strategy.

 UNPO Secretariat & Foundations

-These Foundations employ the staff listed on this website and serve two purposes: to provide secretarial services to the functioning of the UNPO General Assembly and Presidency, helping to Build the network; and to work for general improvements in the respect for the the rights of unrepresented peoples worldwide, through Education and Campaigns.
+These Foundations employ the staff listed on this website and serve two purposes: to provide secretarial services to the functioning of the UNPO General Assembly and Presidency, helping to Build the network; and to work for general improvements in the respect for the rights of unrepresented peoples worldwide, through Education and Campaigns.

-Thus, in addition to the secretarial duties, the Foundations operate in part as think tanks conducing research on and providing guidance to unrepresented peoples and explaining them to youth and the general public, and in part as human rights advocates, campaiging for policy and practice improvements needed within movements for unrepresented peoples and within domestic, regional and international governance institutions to fully safeguard and realize the rights of unrepresented peoples.
+Thus, in addition to the secretarial duties, the Foundations operate in part as think tanks conducting research on and providing guidance to unrepresented peoples and explaining them to youth and the general public, and in part as human rights advocates, campaigning for policy and practice improvements needed within movements for unrepresented peoples and within domestic, regional and international governance institutions to fully safeguard and realize the rights of unrepresented peoples.